Identifying Retail Leasing Talent

 Data Collection

-Rutherford International handpicked the national survey sample based upon industry referral, a sound understanding of the three position requirements as well as having a long familiarity with each participant’s perceived high rated proficiency either within the industry or their company.
+Rutherford International handpicked the national survey sample based on industry referrals, a sound understanding of the three position requirements, and long familiarity with each participant’s perceived high-rated proficiency within the industry or their company.

-The sample highly rated performers within each of the three retail leasing roles were asked to complete an online survey.
-Most individuals competed it within approximately 90 minutes, but there was no time limit and the assessment could be done over several shorter periods rather than one sitting.
+The sample of highly rated performers within each of the three retail leasing roles was asked to complete an online survey.
+Most individuals completed it within approximately 90 minutes, but there was no time limit, and the assessment could be done over several shorter periods rather than in one sitting.

-Our assessment instrument measures 85 statistically distinct Behavioral Attributes (few assessments measure more than 30) and 35 Career Themes (few measure more than 10) which interface with more than 2500 Occupational Titles….few tests measure more than 200 career titles.
+Our assessment instrument measures 85 statistically distinct Behavioural Attributes (few assessments measure more than 30) and 35 Career Themes (few measure more than 10), which interface with more than 2500 Occupational Titles….
+Few tests measure more than 200 career titles.

-Of these 85 statistically distinct Behavioral Attributes, we identified approximately 20 attributes that a successful Manager, Retail Leasing, Vice President Retail Leasing and Greenfield Leasing/Broker as a professional group demonstrated to a higher degree than the typical employed population.
+Of these 85 statistically distinct Behavioural Attributes, we identified approximately 20 attributes that a successful Manager, Retail Leasing, Vice President Retail Leasing and Greenfield Leasing/Broker, as a professional group, demonstrated to a higher degree than the typical employed population.

-A sample of the identified behavioral attributes common to this professional group are: Self-Expression, Analytical Thinking, Assertion, Initiative, Fraternity, Stamina (Physical and Mental), Stress Tolerance, Seeks Adventure/Change, Visibility (Outgoing, Extroversion, and Desire for Social Attention.)
+A sample of the identified behavioural attributes common to this professional group is: Self-Expression, Analytical Thinking, Assertion, Initiative, Fraternity, Stamina (Physical and Mental), Stress Tolerance, Seeks Adventure/Change, Visibility (Outgoing, Extroversion, and Desire for Social Attention)

 STRATEGIC QUESTIONS TO CONSIDER WHEN HIRING

-1. Imagine if it were possible to quickly assess the individual members of your retail leasing team’s potential for near to high performance.
+1. Imagine if it were possible to quickly assess the potential of the individual members of your retail leasing team for near- to high-performance.

 2. Conceive the efficiencies achieved if you could balance your leasing team’s effectiveness, ensuring within 86% of predictive accuracy that the leasing manager best suited for green field is attached to the development project, while the leasing manager best suited for infill leasing focuses on the existing portfolio.